Chapter 3: Phonetics

 - movement: how the manual articulators move

 The static configuration of the base knuckles and interphalangeal joints in a sign is called its handshape.
-A handshape can be identified by which fingers have which base knuckles and/or which interphalangeal joints flexed and by how much, as well as whether there is any abduction or adduction of the base knuckles.
-For example, we could describe the handshapes in Figure 3.27 with the given descriptions.
+A handshape can be identified by which fingers have which of their base knuckles and/or interphalangeal joints flexed and by how much, as well as whether there is any abduction or adduction of the base knuckles.
+For example, we could describe the handshapes in Figure 3.28 with the given descriptions.

 However, these kinds of prose descriptions are a bit cumbersome, just like constantly writing “voiceless postalveolar fricative” for the phone [ʃ].
-When possible, handshapes are often graphically depicted with iconic pictures (like those on the left in Figure 3.27).
-However, these are not always easily available in certain media.
-There are many possible solutions.
+When possible, handshapes are often graphically depicted with iconic pictures like those in Figure 3.28.
+However, these are not always easily available in certain media, so other solutions may be needed.

 This issue is further complicated by the fact that writing systems do not all use the same characters.
 For example, it would not even make sense to talk about an “R handshape” for Russian Sign Language, because there is no letter <R> in the Russian alphabet.
-There is a Russian letter that represents a rhotic, but that letter is <Р>.
-This letter is represented in Russian Sign Language by the handshape in Figure 3.29, which is the handshape used for EIGHT in ASL!
-So when discussing many different signed languages, this way of describing handshapes can be confusing if not carefully defined.
+There is a Russian letter that represents a rhotic, but that letter is the Cyrillic character <Р>.
+This letter is represented in Russian Sign Language by the handshape in Figure 3.30, which is the handshape used for EIGHT in ASL!
+So when discussing many different signed languages in the same text, this way of describing handshapes can be confusing.

 Because of the problems with this notation and terminology, we will use images where necessary, but we will also use the names typically used for describing handshapes in ASL.
 Just remember that these names are not universal and would not normally be appropriate when describing handshapes in other languages.

 Sometimes, a distinction is made between two types of handshapes.
-Some of these are unmarked handshapes (Battison 1978), which tend to be the most common handshapes, both across signed languages and within a single language, as well as the earliest ones acquired by children.
+Some of these are called unmarked handshapes (Battison 1978), which tend to be the most common handshapes, both across signed languages and within a single language, as well as the earliest ones acquired by children.
 They are typically the easiest handshapes to both articulate and visually distinguish from each other.
-They are often used as default or substitute handshapes in certain circumstances.
-More recent work argues that the set of unmarked handshapes is probably smaller than previously thought, perhaps containing only those in Figure 3.32 (Henner et al. 2013),
+They are also often used as default or substitute handshapes in certain circumstances.
+More recent work argues that the set of unmarked handshapes is probably smaller than previously thought, perhaps containing only the four in Figure 3.33 (Henner et al. 2013),

 The other four joints (wrist, radioulnar, elbow, and shoulder) can be used to change the orientation of the hand, so that it can face different directions while maintaining the same handshape.
-For example, the following diagrams show four different orientations of the flat-B handshape for the right hand as seen by the signer.
+For example, the diagrams in Figure 3.34 show four different orientations of the flat-B handshape for the right hand as seen by the signer.

-The orientation of the hand is divided into two components: the palm orientation (which way the palm is facing) and the finger orientation (the direction the bones inside the hand are pointing, which is where the fingers would point when straightened).
-Note that if the fingers are bent, this may be a bit confusing, but you can determine orientation by straightening out the fingers to see where the fingers point.
+The orientation of the hand is divided into two components: the palm orientation (which way the palm is facing, shown in blue in Figure 3.34) and the finger orientation (the direction the bones inside the hand are pointing, which is where the fingers would point when straightened, shown in orange in Figure 3.34).
+Note that if the fingers are bent, the finger orientation may be a bit confusing, but you can determine orientation by straightening out the fingers to see where the fingertips point.
 Remember that handshape depends only on the base knuckles and interphalangeals, while orientation depends only on the other four joints.
-Bending at the base knuckles to change handshape will not affect orientation.
+Bending at the base knuckles can only change handshape, not orientation.